 Small changes that, individually, may appear acceptable but collectively, add up to significant project expansion.
 Effectively manage the scope and you effectively manage resources and, ultimately, the project.

 Think of the project charter as a contract formed with the project stakeholders.
-I like to keep the project charter to a single page that can be posted on the wall as a constant reminder of what the project is all about (Figure 1).
+I like to keep the project charter to a single page that can be posted on the wall as a constant reminder of what the project is all about (Figure 1) and will help overcome barriers to project implementation.

 The project charter defines the project’s main elements: